Seoul

 Gyeongbokgung Palace

-Visit Gyeongbokgung Palace, the largest of the Five Grand Palaces built during the Joseon Dynasty.
+Visit Gyeongbokgung Palace, the largest of the Five Grand Palaces built during the Joseon dynasty, admire the traditional Korean architecture and witness the Changing of the Guard ceremony.

 12:00 PM - 02:00 PM